 Being tall and blonde, I was slightly creeped out by the constant staring and pointing, but found it bizarre people wanted to take photos of me and with me.

 I left the zoo sunburnt, harassed and regretting my decision to go there in the first place.

-Tip – I would not recommend the zoo to anyone visiting Beijing.
-I suggest a visit to the Panda Sanctuary in Chengdu nstead if you have time, as the money goes towards the care of the Pandas rather than upkeep of the place.
+Tip – Beijing Zoo may not be for everybody.
+I would however suggest a visit to the Panda Sanctuary in Chengdu instead if you have time, as the money goes towards the care of the Pandas rather than upkeep of the place.